cyberinferno/simple-remote-port-monitor/README.md

 - Install latest LTS version NodeJS (Refer https://nodejs.org).
 - Clone this repository.
 - Run `npm install` command in the project directory to install all dependencies.
-- Create the file `config.json` and copy all contents from `config_example.json`.
-Update configuration as per your requirements.
+- Create the file `development.json` or `production.json` based upon environment to override default config.
 - Run `node app.js` command in the project directory to start the monitoring for testing purpose.
 - Install PM2 (Refer https://pm2.keymetrics.io/) and run the command `pm2 start app.js` in the project directory to run it as a background service in your server.